 “Here is an over simplified answer to a complicated question.
 Record labels make money when their music is purchased or licensed for use.
-When an artist gets signed to a label they get money, called an advance, to make a record.
-When the record is released the label keeps all the money until they have recouped their expenses, which includes the advance, recording costs, promotion and legal fees.
-After theses costs have been covered, the label then keeps a percentage of record sale profits.
+When an artist gets signed to a label they get money, called an ‘advance,’ to make a record.
+When the record is released, the label keeps all the money until they have recouped their expenses, which includes the advance, recording costs, promotion and legal fees.
+After these costs have been covered, the label then keeps a percentage of record sale profits.
 The increasingly popular 360 deal works quite a bit differently.
-In the 360 deal the signed artist and the label become “business partners” in all endeavors, meaning that the label gets a cut of any profits the artists make, even those not related to records sales.”
+In the 360 deal, the signed artist and the label become “business partners” in all endeavors, meaning that the label gets a cut of any profits the artists make, even those not related to records sales.”

 The best way to become an audio engineer is to hang around a bona fide audio engineer…someone who makes their living as an audio engineer.
-Now you could beat your head against the wall trying to setup an apprenticeship (externship) with an audio engineer OR you could get in touch with us, the Recording Connection.
-We knock on doors for your so you are on the inside dealing directly with a bona fide audio engineer from day one.
+Now you could beat your head against the wall trying to setup an externship with an audio engineer, or you could get in touch with us—the Recording Connection.
+We knock on doors for you, so you are on the inside dealing directly with a bona fide audio engineer from day one.

 With the advent of downloading music online, watching music videos and social networks, the music industry has been turned upside down and record labels have had to get creative in how to market to this ever-evolving industry.

 Considering over 90% of released recordings fail to make a profit, this is a high-risk business.
 Independent labels as well as major labels are now very careful in where they put their money and what artists or bands they sign.
 That being said, indie labels are able to promote their recordings for far less than the major labels, allowing them to turn a profit much easier.
 This is the reason that there are so many start-up independent labels surfacing and major labels are signing fewer and fewer unknowns.